Azure/terraform-azurerm-avm-res-cdn-profile/README.md

 ### <a name="input_front_door_custom_domains"></a> [front\_door\_custom\_domains](#input\_front\_door\_custom\_domains)

-Description:   Manages a Front Door (standard/premium) Custom Domain.
+Description:   Manages a map of Front Door (standard/premium) Custom Domains.

   - `name` - (Required) The name which should be used for this Front Door Custom Domain.
   - `dns_zone_id` - (Optional) The ID of the Azure DNS Zone which should be used for this Front Door Custom Domain.